Mary Chamberlain

 so they can breathe.

-The relationship between the marks made and the background surface and the surrounding negative space that is created is integral to my work.
+The relationship between the marks made and the challenge of the background surface and the surrounding negative space is integral to this process.

-Looking to imbue pieces with a sense of movement and held dynamism, my work often draws inspiration from the fragility and strength of nature as well as focussing on the figure as a motif.
+Looking to imbue pieces with a sense of movement and held dynamism, my work often draws inspiration from the fragility and strength of nature as a motif.

 Ways of movement

 I am interested in the fracturing and separation of line and form as well as the composition of marks on paper and canvas to create a sense of movement in and for the viewer.
-Looking at the composition of pieces, I enjoy the still beauty of photographs of the work of Alexander Calder: though a static image, the line and form in a space equally denotes movement.
-Sometimes the swiftness or flow of the mark-making in my own work will also be an emphasis.
+My work often plays with qualities of light, presence, absence and negative space - under the larger concern of capturing movement and stillness, ephemerality and permanence.

 Photo credit: Paul Lewis 2022